-The Overseas Investment Office handles the consent process.
-Consent decisions are made by the Minister of Finance (for sensitive land decisions and significant business assets decisions), and the Minister for Land Information (for sensitive land decisions only).
+The Overseas Investment Office (OIO) handles the consent process.
+Consent decisions are made by an Associate Minister of Finance (for sensitive land decisions and significant business assets decisions), and the Minister for Land Information (for sensitive land decisions only).
+If an investment is required to undergo a national interest assessment, the Minister of Finance will decide whether an investment is contrary to the national interest, separately from the Minister(s) deciding on the substance of the application.

 Decisions may be delegated to the Overseas Investment Office depending on the nature and complexity of the application.